vaadin/designer-tutorial/README.md

-# Vaadin Designer Tutorial

-This project is the completed application covered in the [Vaadin Designer Tutorial](https://vaadin.com/docs/latest/tools/designer/getting-started).
+is project is the completed application covered in the [Vaadin Designer Tutorial](https://vaadin.com/docs/latest/tools/designer/getting-started).

 ## Running the application